ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 # 5. Gene Set Enrichment Analysis (GSEA) with ClusterProfiler
 The Gene Set Enrichment Analysis (GSEA) is another way to investigate functional enrichment of genes and pathways using the Gene Ontology classification.
-Please refer to [the following section](https://yulab-smu.github.io/clusterProfiler-book/chapter2.html) in Prof. Guangchuang Yu book for a clear explanation of GSEA and how to implement it with `clusterProfiler`.
+Please refer to [the following section](https://yulab-smu.top/biomedical-knowledge-mining-book/enrichment-overview.html#gsea-algorithm) in Prof. Guangchuang Yu book for a clear explanation of GSEA and how to implement it with `clusterProfiler`.

-Under construction.
+> The above sections can of course be run on species other than arabidopsis.
+In most cases it is sufficient to change the initial biomartr query from [section 2.3](#23-querying-ensembl-databases-using-biomartr) to the species you are investigating.
+>For example with tomato:
+> ~~~
+>biomartr::organismBM(organism = "solanum lycopersicum")
+> ~~~
+> {: .language-r}
+> ~~~
+> tomato_attributes =
+  biomartr::organismAttributes("solanum lycopersicum") %>%
+  filter(dataset == "slycopersicum_eg_gene")
+> tomato_attributes
+> ~~~
+> {: .language-r}
+> Of course with these changes, you should also change the variables associated with the organism.

+> In some species, however, this method leads to quite a reduction in the number of genes that get translated to GO terms or KEGG IDs.

 # 6. Troubleshooting